Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-arises when choosing the continuous identity process $N(t) = t$.
+which is, compared to the TTSV model, not based on a time-change.
 In order to explicitly model the stochastic tick arrivals within these diffusion models, \citet{Fukasawa2010RV, Jacod2018, Jacod2017, Jacod2019} apply discretization schemes, where the tick arrivals (or alternatively, the sampling points) are modeled as random times at which one observes (a possibly generalized version of) the diffusion in \eqref{eq:diffusion}.
-Similar to the TTSV model, the observed prices are then modeled as a pure jump process with random arrival times, however, with the conceptual difference that the former applies \emph{subordination} with a jump process while the latter uses \emph{discretization}.
+Similar to the TTSV model, the observed prices are then modeled as a pure jump process with random arrival times, however, with the conceptual difference that the former applies a \emph{time-change} with a jump process while the latter uses \emph{discretization}.

-We provide a more detailed description of these discretization schemes in Appendix \ref{sec:ComparisonDiscretization} together with a thorough comparison to the TTSV model.
-While both modeling approaches have their individual merits and deficiencies, we use the TTSV model in this paper for the following reasons: First, the inherent and beneficial decomposition of the spot variance into the empirically relevant (see Figure \ref{fig:EstimatedIntensities}) sampling intensity and tick variance of the TTSV model yields particularly insightful findings with respect to classically used sampling schemes.
-The comparison in Appendix \ref{sec:ComparisonDiscretization} illustrates that such an analysis in the framework of discretization schemes would presumably impose additional difficulties and/or modeling choices, whose unfolding might however be a promising path for future research, in particular to possibly include $P(t)$-dependent sampling schemes into the analysis.
-Second, the TTSV model allows to conveniently derive finite sample MSE results.
-Third, Appendix \ref{sec:ComparisonDiscretization} also illustrates that the novel \emph{realized} BTS scheme that arises as the efficient choice in the TTSV model does not come naturally for discretized diffusions.
-Further notice that this sampling scheme prevails in the empirical application, hence showing that its efficiency is not an artifact of the TTSV model, but also applies to real data.
+We provide a detailed comparison of the TTSV model to these discretization schemes in Appendix \ref{sec:ComparisonDiscretization}.
+While both modeling approaches have their individual merits and limitations, we use the TTSV model in this paper for the following reasons: First, the TTSV model offers an inherent and transparent decomposition of the spot variance into the empirically relevant components of sampling intensity and tick variance, which directly enables the derivation of particularly insightful results for classically used sampling schemes.
+Second, the simplicity of the TTSV model facilitates the derivation of finite sample MSE results---albeit partly under strong independence assumptions.
+While such results may also be attainable with discretized diffusion models, we conjecture that doing so would be considerably more involved.
+Third, as illustrated in Appendix \ref{sec:ComparisonDiscretization}, the novel realized BTS scheme does not arise as naturally within the discretized diffusion framework.